Egyptian police kill two men in shootout in Giza

-CAIRO Security forces killed two men in an exchange of gunfire in Giza, a senior security official told Egypt's state news agency MENA on Saturday.
+CAIRO (Reuters) - Security forces killed two men in an exchange of gunfire in Giza, a senior security official told Egypt's state news agency MENA on Saturday.

 The official said the men, who were inside an apartment, were fugitive terrorists.
 They opened fire on security forces as soon as the officers approached to arrest them, he said.
 MENA did not specify when the shooting took place.